bitmonky/PeerTree/README.md

 ## PeerTree.js — The Core Network Object That All Cells Inherit

-A self-organizing peer-to-peer network where peers can send and receive and broadcast JSON messages using HTTPS: using only self-signed certs.
-Messages are digitally signed by each node using EC private-public key pairs.
+A self‑organizing peer‑to‑peer network where nodes send, receive, and broadcast JSON messages over HTTPS using only self‑signed certificates.
+Every message is digitally signed with each node’s EC private–public key pair, ensuring identity, integrity, and tamper‑resistance.
+The network continuously repairs itself: nodes automatically rejoin, rebalance, and re‑establish parent/child links when peers appear, disappear, or restart.
+This creates a resilient, self‑healing communication fabric where trust emerges from cryptographic signatures and behavior, not central authorities.

 ## EC Private-Public Key Pairs
 In the context of the PeerTree project, an *"EC private-public key pair"* refers to an encryption method called "elliptic curve cryptography."
 Elliptic curve cryptography (ECC) is a public key cryptography method that uses the properties of elliptic curves over finite fields to create a set of security keys.